Skip to main content

 Security

-Multi-layered protection that keeps your business safe from modern threats.
-We help you meet cyber insurance requirements, comply with PIPEDA, and sleep at night.
+Multi-layered protection that keeps Canadian small and mid-size businesses safe from modern threats.
+ClayGen serves Guelph, Kitchener-Waterloo, Cambridge, and Hamilton, helping you deploy EDR, meet cyber insurance requirements, comply with PIPEDA, and sleep at night.

 Why Small Businesses Are Targeted